First Aid Training by the British Red Cross

 The Appointed Person course lasts for at least six hours and is run over a minimum of one day.

 3 day and 1 day certificates last for three years.
 Before certificates expire, first-aiders will need to undertake an First Aid at Work Refresher course or an Emergency First Aid at Work for Appointed Persons course, as appropriate, to obtain another three-years certification.
-The Health & Safety Executive strongly recommends that first-aiders undertake annual refresher training, over half a day, during any three-year FAW / Emergency Aid for Appointed Person certification period.
+The Health and Safety Executive strongly recommends that first-aiders undertake annual refresher training, over half a day, during any three-year FAW / Emergency Aid for Appointed Person certification period.
 Although not mandatory, this will help qualified first-aiders maintain their basic skills and keep up to date with any changes to first-aid procedures.